ATV Dies When Using Winch – What To Do

 You’ll also know it’s the charging system when you hook up a voltmeter to the battery with the engine at idle, and it’s not charging around 14 volts.
 You want the voltage to be 13.8v to 15v, anything out of this scope is bad.
 The video below will show you how to check the rectifier.

-Most often, it’s the voltage rectifier that goes bad when it comes to the charging system and is super easy to replace.
+Most often, I find it’s the voltage rectifier that goes bad when it comes to the charging system and for me, I find them super easy to replace.
 A voltage rectifier converts the AC from the stator into DC for the battery to charge.
-The rectifier is near the battery and starter relay, usually has 3 yellow wires, and is either a black box or metal box with fins for air cooling.
+I usually see the rectifier is near the battery and starter relay, usually has 3 yellow wires, and is either a black box or metal box with fins for air cooling.
+In fact, every ATV I ever owned had the rectifier always near the battery, but not always in a box.

 It’s rare for the stator to go out, but it can.
 The problem is that the stator is often inside the engine and not easy to replace for the average person.